kensanata/just-halberds/Halberts.md

 > 8; Berta names her character Brunhilde and rolls 10 6 9 5 4 4.

 Your character begins at age 16.
 Now you choose a first career.
-The choices are warrior, mage, or rapscallion.
-The process is always the same: entrance exam, learn talents, twists of fate, grow older by four years.
-And then you have to decide if your character will do the same for another four years, or if you use a year to change careers, or if your character is ready for a life of adventure.
+The choices are Warrior, Mage, or Rapscallion.
+The process is always the same: entrance exam, learn talents, twist of fate, grow older by four years.
+And then you have to decide if your character will do the same for another four years, or if you use one year to change careers, or if your character is ready for a life of adventure.

 Depending on the career, certain attributes are advantageous.
-Warriors need strength or endurance, mages need intelligence or education, and rapscallions need dexterity or status.
+Warriors need Strength or Endurance, Mages need Intelligence or Education, and Rapscallions need Dexterity or Status.

 If your character doesn't gain admission to the desired career, that career can no longer be selected.
 When there are no